shishirkallapur/recommendation-system-local/prompt_template.md

 - `configs/monitoring.yaml`
 - `configs/retrain.yaml`
 - `Makefile`
+- All the files created during Phase 1 and 2.

-**Next step to implement:** Step 2.1 — Create config loader utility
+**Next step to implement:** Step 3.1 — Create abstract base recommender class

 ### How I Want to Work